 Becoming a Site

 Pre-K programs in Durham County can apply for Durham PreK through our Request for Application (RFA) process.
-The application period for the 2020-2022 school years has begun.
-You can visit the Become a Site page for the NC Pre-K Application and Durham PreK Application Addendum.
+The application period for the 2024-2026 school years is now open.
+You can visit the Become a Site page to view current applications and rubrics and review archived applications.

-If you are interested in Durham PreK but do not currently meet the requirements to apply, please consider applying for the Durham PreK Technical Assistance (TA) Pipeline.
-The TA Pipeline partners TA Specialists with child care programs to provide ongoing professional development opportunities and coaching on classroom practices.
-The goal of the TA Pipeline is to support community based early education programs in their work towards meeting the Durham PreK standards.
+If you are interested in Durham PreK but do not currently meet the requirements to apply, please consider applying for Durham PreK Technical Assistance (TA) Capacity Building.
+TA Capacity Building partners TA Specialists with child care programs to provide ongoing professional development opportunities and coaching on classroom practices.
+The goal is to support community based early education programs in their work towards meeting the Durham PreK standards.

-How much does the Durham PreK Technical Assistance Pipeline cost?
+How much does Durham PreK Technical Assistance Capacity Building cost?

-Programs in the TA Pipeline will not incur any monetary costs, but programs will need to commit to making quality improvement a priority.
+Programs receiving TA Capacity Building will not incur any monetary costs, but programs will need to commit to making quality improvement a priority.
 This requires investing time and actively engaging in the professional development process.
 Durham PreK TA services are funded through Durham County Government.

 I’m a teacher in a preschool classroom, how do I obtain a Birth to Kindergarten license?